makwaijun/personalwebpagev2/content/blog/post3.md

 Smatterings of Chinese rule persist.
 Indeed Hong Kong needs China more than ever before.

-This is perhaps just an opinion.
+This is just an opinion.
 A view from the perspective of 2020.
 Will hopefully reopen this timecapsule later.